-- a) DIB has provided a guarantee of AED 50 million (31 December 2016: AED 50 million) favoring the U.A.E.
-Central Bank against the share capital. - b) At the reporting date, the Group is in legal proceedings against certain customers in the UAE to recover AED 299 million (31 December 2016: AED 300 million).
-These proceedings are in various stages in the courts of first instance, appeal court and cassation court.
-Based on legal advice, the management of the Group is contesting the legal cases and is pursuing the full recovery of the outstanding balances.
-Accordingly, no provision for any liability has been made in these consolidated financial statements.
+- a) The parent company has provided a guarantee of AED 50 million (31 December 2017: AED 50 million) favoring the U.A.E.
+Central Bank against the share capital. - b) At the reporting date, the Group is in legal proceedings against certain customers in the UAE to recover AED 140 million (31 December 2017: AED 299 million).
+These proceedings are in various stages in the courts and based on legal advice, the management of the Group is contesting the legal cases and is pursuing the full recovery of the outstanding balances.
+Accordingly, no provision for litigation has been made in these consolidated financial statements.